 Chloe Zhao’s The Rider played at the 2017 New York Film Festival (NYFF) and was released the following year.
-While I never got a chance to write a full review, it wound up in my top 50 movies of 2018.
+I never got a chance to write a full review, but it wound up in my top 50 movies of 2018.
 Using non-actors and a documentary style, Zhao explored the life of a young rodeo star and the fading glory of the American cowboy.
 The Rider lingered in my memory, so much so that I went from just liking it well enough to low-key loving it.

 I suspect I’ll feel the same about Nomadland, Zhao’s latest work screening as the centerpiece of NYFF58.
 Inspired by the non-fiction book Nomadland: Surviving America in the Twenty-First Century by Jessica Bruder, Zhao once again dismantles the iconography of the western by sympathetically exploring poverty and the working class.
 Rather than modern cowboys, Zhao’s focus here is on pioneers of the gig economy.